 What’s your taste in books, films, music?

+I read a lot of politics, but also art and cultural theory.
+Recent favourites include Steal As Much As You Can by Nathalie Olah, 24/7 by Jonathan Crary, and Culture by Terry Eagleton.
 My favourite films are Boyhood and Before Sunrise, both directed by Richard Linklater, Roma and Children of Men, both by Alfonso Cuarón, and Love by Gaspar Noé.
 My musical taste is hugely varied, and ranges from classical, through old school hip-hop, to electronic.
-Most of the time I’m listening to some kind of neo-soul or jazzy hip-hop.
+I have a particular soft spot for Ethiopian Jazz.

 At school, what subjects were you best at and worst at?